-Looking ahead, the Trust will continue to deliver against its strategic framework, focused on people, partnerships and impact investment, and aligned with the Johnson & Johnson Global Community Impact Strategy.
-Continued efforts will be made to strengthen primary care systems and the health workers operating within, including nurses, midwives, community health workers and others who are at the very foundation of any health care system.
+to evolve, the management team will further discuss how the Foundation can help meet the critical needs of organizations supporting front line healthcare workers.
+This may result in action that could divert some of our uncommitted funds towards this critical outbreak.
+We do not see any significant impacts for the Foundation as it relates to our operations in 2020.
+The donation from Johnson & Johnson to fund our budgeted programs for the coming year is committed and our operating costs, as usual, will be covered by the J&J Corporate GCI team.
+As you would expect, with the travel restrictions that are in place globally, is likely to have a slowdown effect on a number of our programs but we will endeavour to keep moving forward using alternate technology avenues.
+Looking ahead, the Foundation will continue to deliver against its strategic framework, focused on partnerships, people and scaled investment, aligned with the Johnson & Johnson Global Community Impact Strategy.
+Continued efforts will be made to strengthen primary care systems and the health workers operating therewith, such as; nurses, midwives, doctors, community health workers and others who are at the very foundation of any health care system.
 Investments will be made to support formal and informal care structures to ensure there is a workforce ready and able to respond to the benefit of vulnerable populations who do not otherwise have access to quality basic health services.